 The term "second-hand goods" includes goods which were previously owned and used.
+The term excludes certain things, for example, animals, gold, gold coins, and "old order" mining rights.

 2.7 Input tax and "notional" input tax

 Generally, the VAT charged by a vendor to another vendor on any goods or services acquired for the business will qualify as input tax in the hands of the recipient.
 It does not matter if the goods or services are acquired for the purposes of consumption or use by the business itself, or for the purposes of making a taxable supply to another person.
 It is important that input tax is only deducted insofar as the supplies are used for the purposes of making taxable supplies in the course or furtherance of the enterprise.
 Input tax may not be deducted if the goods or services are acquired for private purposes or for making exempt supplies.
 In the case of VAT being incurred for both taxable and non-taxable purposes, the input tax must be apportioned.